civilisation

 |---|---|---|

-| Principle | Truth, justice, non-violence, compassion | Falsehood, injustice, violence, greed |
+| Principle | Truth, justice, nonviolence, compassion | Falsehood, injustice, violence, greed |

-| Objective | Welfare of society and the soul | Self-centered and harmful |
+| Objective | Welfare of society and the soul | Self-centred and harmful |

 | Effect | Peace, balance, progress | Unrest, imbalance, downfall |